2 min read

 Who Are We?

-Indaba has been developed through a long-term partnership between Newcastle University (UK), Monash University (Australia) and the International Federation of Red Cross and Red Cresent Societies (Geneva).
+Indaba has been developed through a long-term partnership between Newcastle University (UK), Monash University (Australia), Northumbria University (UK) and the International Federation of Red Cross and Red Crescent Societies (Geneva).

-The process has been developed itterativly through real deployments in field settings across the world.
+The process has been developed iteratively through real deployments in field settings across the world.
 See our Publications and Press section for related reading.

 Core Values